ocaml/dune/doc/dune-files.rst

 ``cache-storage-mode``
 ----------------------

-Specify the mechanism used by the Dune cache storage layer.
+Specify the mechanism used by the Dune cache for storage.

 .. code:: scheme